PrinRose/DACNet/README.md

 # DACNet

-Official implementation of **DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**.
+Official implementation of **Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**.

 ## Note

 This code is directly related to our manuscript currently submitted to *Signal, Image and Video Processing*:

-**DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**
+**Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**

 If you use this repository in your research, please cite the corresponding manuscript once it is published or publicly available.